 Like this infographic?
 Consider sharing it with this link or embed it on your own site with the embed code below!

 We calculated the top 25 professions with the highest percentage of workers receiving inadequate sleep using data from a Centers for Disease Control (CDC) study on sleep duration by occupation.
-What we found truly surprised us.
-Here are some of the highlights.
+For this research, inadequate sleep is defined as getting fewer than 7 hours of sleep per night.
+Not all professions were included in the survey collection, those that were had at least 500 respondents.

 Here is a list of the top 10 most sleep-deprived professions and the percentage of survey respondents who reported receiving inadequate sleep on a regular basis: